adamsilver/fdpb/03-book-a-flight.md

 </div>
 ```

-This mark-up should be familiar by now.
-It's made up of the same HTML that is used to form a basic text field.
+This mark-up should be familiar by now as the majority of it has been used several times already in the book.
 The only difference is that the input's `type` attribute is set to `date`.

-#### What About Browsers That Lack Support?
+#### Browsers That Lack Support

+People using a browser that supports the date input get the best experience.
+They get to use a standard date picker that's familiar, accessible and performant by default.
+So that's good.

-In browsers that support the date input, users will get a date picker.
-In browsers that lack support, the input will degrade into a basic text box.
-In this case, user's won't get the convenience of a date picker, but they'll still be able to enter a date—that's progressive enhancement, that's inclusive design.
+What happens in browsers that lacks support?
+In this case, the date input will gracefully degrade into a basic text input.
+While users won't get the convenience of a date picker, they will still be able to enter a date.
+This is a credit to how resilience is baked into to HTML.
+When things fails, they don't break.

-Depending on the context of your specific problem, this level of support may be acceptable.
-But in our case, finding a date is integral to the booking experience—we ought to provide a better experience to users in browsers that lack native support for the date input.
+Depending on your situation, you might find this level of support completely acceptable.
+Perhaps entering a date is of low priority or happens to infrequently.
+Or perhaps none of your users will ever use an unsupported browser.
+But in our case, finding a date is integral to the flight booking experience.
+We ought to provide the best experience possible, even for people using an unsupported browser.

-To do this, we'll create a custom date picker component.

 #### How It Might Look

 ![Date picker](./images/03/date-picker.png)

-It works by injecting a toggle button beside the text input.
-When pressed, it will reveal a calendar from which the user can navigate and select a date.
-When a date is selected, it will populate the text box accordingly.
+The date picker consists of a toggle button that reveals the calendar.
+From there users will be able to traverse the calendar and ultimately select a date to populate the text box.

+#### Visual Design And Styling

+Many date pickers are designed as overlays, but they obscure the rest of the page and are prone to disappearing off screen when positioned absolutely on top of the interface.
+Instead the calendar is positioned underneath the input and inline which doesn't have these issues.

+There's an inset left border which visually connects the calendar to the field above.
+And the interactive elements within the calendar have large tap targets[^] which are  easier to tap and click.

+You might be tempted to try and squeezy additional information—such as price and availability—into each of the cells.
+This may be possible in very large viewports, but it's not practical from a responsive design perpsective: there's simply not enough room to denote this information in small viewports.
+This is why it's important to design mobile-first.

+In any case, the primary user need at this stage of the journey is to select a date.
+Trying to squeeze in additional information is going to result in a slower, busier and overwhelming experience that slows users down.

+Instead, we'll let users focus on choosing a date unencumbered and later we'll give users more information when it's both useful and practical to do so.

 #### Feature Detection

-We only want to give unsupported browsers our custom date picker.
-If we initialised our custom date picker for supporting browsers too, those browsers will get two date pickers: the native one and our own.
+As we only want to give unsupported browsers the custom date picker component, the first thing we need to do is detect when and when not to initialise the component.
+Without a provision in place, users might get see two opposing date pickers: the native one and our own, which would be confusing and unnecessary.

 We can check for support before enhancing the interface using a little feature detection script.